An Alignment-Agnostic Model for Chinese Text Error Correction: Our Approach

 \subsection{Problem Description}

-Chinese text error correction can be formalized as the following task.
-Given a sequence of $n$ characters $X=(x_1,x_2,x_3,...,x_n)$ , the goal is to transform it into another sequence of $m$ characters $Y=(y_1,y_2,y_3,...,y_m)$, where $n$ and $m$ can be equal or not.
-The task can be viewed as a sequence transform problem with a mapping function $f:X \rightarrow Y$
+Chinese text error correction can be formalized as follows.
+Given a sequence of $n$ characters $X=(x_1,x_2,x_3,...,x_n)$ , the goal is to transform it into an $m$-character sequence $Y=(y_1,y_2,y_3,...,y_m)$, where $n$ and $m$ can be equal or not.
+The task can be viewed as a sequence transformation problem with a mapping function $f:X \rightarrow Y$